 Below – BrightHR demonstrates how the future of HR will look.

 Thomson Reuters generate a talking point for EuroFinance attendees.

 Think of your location within the exhibition hall.
 There are no bad plots, just bad exhibition design.
 The stand we built for BrightHR proves it.

 Size (and scale) may not matter

-If you have the budget, go ahead and dominate the show, like we did for Sage with our double decker exhibition stand design.
+If you have the budget, go ahead and dominate the show, like we’ve helped Sage do over the years with a wide range of exhibition stands – below, the double decker exhibition stand design we created for Accountex.

 Have your own seminar theatre and you’ll become the hub of the show.

 But don’t worry if you don’t have the budget or the space – make it an intimate and personalised experience.